-During FY15, Minetec progressed the technical maturity of its products and made significant progress with blue-chip mining customers by successfully completing a number of pilot projects which demonstrated its tracking, safety and productivity technologies in operational environments.
+During FY15, Minetec successfully completed a number of pilot projects for global mining companies which demonstrated its tracking, safety and productivity technologies in operational environments.
 From a technology perspective, FY16 will see Minetec transition from the product development phase to the systems integration of solutions that have been successfully demonstrated in operating mines.
 For the first time, the business will become "product ready" during the course of this year.